Cpasjuste/recalbox/package/recalbox-romfs/recalbox-romfs-msx1/roms/msx1/_readme.txt

 Put your msx roms in this directory.

-Rom files must have a ".mx1" extension.
-Rename .rom files to .mx1

-BlueMSX emulator can load ".rom/.dsk/.cas/.m3u/.zip" files.
+BlueMSX emulator can load ".rom/.mx1/.mx2/.dsk/.cas/.m3u/.zip/.7z" files.

-This system allows to use compressed roms on .zip.
+This system allows to use compressed roms on .zip/.7z.
 But, it is only an archive.
-Files inside the .zip must match with extensions mentioned above.
+Files inside the .zip/.7z must match with extensions mentioned above.
-Each .zip file must contain only one compressed rom.
+Each .zip/.7z file must contain only one compressed rom.

 ## BIOS ##